bincyan/obsidian-chatgpt-bridge/README.md

 ## Credits

 This was inspired by [Vinzent03](https://github.com/Vinzent03)'s [advanced-uri plugin](https://github.com/Vinzent03/obsidian-advanced-uri) with hopes of expanding the automation options beyond the limitations of custom URL schemes.

+## About this fork

+This project is forked from [coddingtonbear/obsidian-local-rest-api](https://github.com/coddingtonbear/obsidian-local-rest-api).
+Many thanks to **@coddingtonbear** for the original concept.
+While the original plugin works well, its endpoints were not ideal for ChatGPT usage.
+This fork adjusts endpoint descriptions and adds `context-type` support so that ChatGPT can use the API directly.

+For instructions on integrating this plugin with GPTs, please see <https://github.com/bincyan/obsidian-chatgpt-gpts-integration>.